joelio/java-gitlab-deploy-poc/README.md

 ### Testing Philosophy

-Our testing philosophy is built on a fundamental principle:

-> "The files we want to ship are the files under test, with no divergence from that end state."

-This means we use the exact same CI files in both production and testing environments, ensuring complete consistency.
+Our testing philosophy is focused on consistency and reliability.
+We use the exact same CI files in both production and testing environments, ensuring complete consistency between test and production deployments.

 ### Quick Start